mmodi97/whatsappui_clone/README.md

 ## Getting Started
-For help getting started with Flutter, view our online <a href="https://flutter.dev/docs">documentation</a>.
+For help getting started with Flutter, view  online <a href="https://flutter.dev/docs">documentation</a>.